imperial-qore/COSCO/README.md

   </a>
 </div>

 COSCO is an AI based coupled-simulation and container orchestration framework for integrated Edge, Fog and Cloud Computing Environments.
 It's a simple python based software solution, where academics or industrialists can develop, simulate, test and deploy their scheduling policies.
+Further, this repo presents a novel gradient-based optimization strategy using deep neural networks as surrogate functions and co-simulations to facilitate decision making.

 <img src="https://github.com/imperial-qore/COSCO/blob/master/wiki/COSCO.jpg" width="900" align="middle">